BasharEmon/BasharEmon.github.io/_pages/about.md

 <div id="innovation" style="position: relative; top: -60px;"></div>
 ## <a name="innovation"></a>innovation

-I developed a microfabricated 3D tissue sensor that addresses a long-standing problem in cell mechanics: the inability to measure cellular forces in 3D microenvironments.
+During my PhD, under the supervision of Professor Taher Saif, I developed a microfabricated 3D tissue sensor that addresses a long-standing problem in cell mechanics: the inability to measure cellular forces in 3D microenvironments.
 Unlike traditional 2D traction force microscopy, this platform enables direct quantification of single- and multicellular forces in self-assembled 3D tissues with nanonewton resolution, alongside simultaneous readouts of matrix stiffening.
-These sensors have been used to uncover dynamic mechanical interactions between cancer cells and stromal fibroblasts, revealing a feedback loop that promotes tumor invasion and remodeling of the extracellular matrix (ECM).
+These sensors have been used to uncover dynamic mechanical interactions between cancer cells and stromal fibroblasts, revealing a feedback mechanism that promotes tumor invasion and remodeling of the extracellular matrix (ECM).
 Published in [Science Advances](https://www.science.org/doi/10.1126/sciadv.abf2629) & [Nature Protocols](https://www.nature.com/articles/s41596-024-01106-8), this platform lays the foundation for biomechanical assays, drug screening, and ultimately mechanics-informed precision therapies.

 <div style="text-align: center; padding: 20px;">
   <img src="/images/Sensor_force_SEM.png"